vtexdocs/help-center-content/docs/tutorials/en/setting-up-payments-with-easypay.md

 ![easypay_pt_1](https://images.ctfassets.net/alneenqid6w5/5SQRO4e7bYL1o8CG383UBE/03f939e9444e2655b4b9b540a4e521cc/easypay_pt_1.png)

-<div class="alert alert-warning" role="alert">You must set up the following configurations in the <a href="https://backoffice.easypay.pt/">easypay environment</a>. easypay controls these settings, therefore, VTEX does not guarantee that the steps below will be permanently updated.
-Use this document as a reference and check your <a href="https://backoffice.easypay.pt/">easypay environment</a> for up-to-date information.</div>
+>⚠️ You must set up the following configurations in the [easypay environment](https://backoffice.easypay.pt/). easypay controls these settings, therefore, VTEX does not guarantee that the steps below will be permanently updated.
+Use this document as a reference and check your [easypay environment](https://backoffice.easypay.pt/) for up-to-date information.

 ### easypay credentials